hakuhodo-technologies/scope-rl/docs/documentation/tutorial.rst

 |

 The PDIS has less variance than the TIS.
-When the number of trajectories is large, it still suffers from variance.
+When the number of trajectories:math:`n` is large, it still suffers from variance.

-    * :class:`DiscretePerDecisionImportanceSampling`
-    * :class:`ContinuousPerDecisionWiseImportanceSampling`

 .. _implementation_dr: